-Water removed from the western well field (wells #4, #6, and #7) has exceeded the secondary contaminant levels (aesthetic, not health-based) for color and iron, because there are naturally high levels of this element in the groundwater on Long Island.
+Water removed from the western well field (well #7) has exceeded the secondary contaminant levels (aesthetic, not health-based) for color and iron, because there are naturally high levels of this element in the groundwater on Long Island.
 However, this water is treated at the BNL Water Treatment Facility to remove the iron.
 After treatment, the water meets all primary and secondary standards.